flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 A: This bet has odds of 1 to {{odd}}, We will pay you {{ mul(10,odd) }} dollars.
 {% endfor %}
 :EndTemplate

+Question: Please explain the meanings of 'Big' and 'Small' in Sic Bo.
+Answer: In Sic Bo, 'Big' and 'Small' are two betting options based on the total sum of the three dice.

+Big: This bet wins if the total sum of the three dice is between 11 and 17 (excluding the triples, which are covered by other bets).
+Numbers 11 to 17 are considered the 'Big' range.

+Small: This bet wins if the total sum of the three dice is between 4 and 10 (excluding triples).
+Numbers 4 to 10 fall within the 'Small' range.

+Question: Please explain the meanings of 'Big' in Sic Bo.
+Answer: This bet wins if the total sum of the three dice is between 11 and 17 (excluding the triples, which are covered by other bets).
+Numbers 11 to 17 are considered the 'Big' range.

+Question: Please explain the meanings of 'Small' in Sic Bo.
+Answer: This bet wins if the total sum of the three dice is between 4 and 10 (excluding triples).
+Numbers 4 to 10 fall within the 'Small' range.